chedam, n.father (used as term of address).

 Examples:

-> My father is building our new house.
+> My father is very responsible.

 Proverbs: